 Sr. Manager, Communications

-theScore’s mission is to create highly-engaging digital products and content that empower the sports fan’s experience.
+theScore’s mission is to create highly-engaging digital products and content that empowers the sports fan’s experience.
 Its flagship mobile app ‘theScore’ is one of the most popular multi-sport news and data apps in North America, serving millions of fans a month.
-The Company also creates innovative digital sports experiences through its web, social and esports platforms.
+The Company also creates innovative digital sports experiences through its web, social, and esports platforms, and in December 2018 announced plans to launch a mobile sportsbook in the United States.

 Forward-looking (safe harbour) statement